-1. The Child Protection Committee (CPC) consists of:
+1. The Protection Committee (PC) consists of:

-The Director of Children's Ministry, the Pastor overseeing Children's Ministry, and two additional church Officers.
-All members of the CPC stand ready to address all allegations of neglect and abuse in accordance with the RPC church covenant and the laws of North Carolina.
+The Director of Children's Ministry, the Director of Youth Ministry, the Director of Hand in Hand Ministry, the Pastor overseeing discipleship ministries, the Executive Pastor, and two additional church Officers.
+All members of the PC stand ready to address all allegations of neglect and abuse in accordance with the RPC church covenant and the laws of North Carolina.